The visual graph rewriting platform

 PORGY is a visual and interactive platform for modelling, simulating and analysing complex systems based on graph rewriting.

-The ability to act on the simulation of the rewriting calculus will offer the expert a unique mean of interacting with the systems they design and study, turning interactive visualisation of graph rewriting systems into a high-level visual programming environment.
+PORGY offers the ability to act on the simulation of the rewriting calculus and thus offer the expert a unique mean of interacting with the systems they design and study, turning interactive visualisation of graph rewriting systems into a high-level visual programming environment.

 This is a joint work with Maribel Fernandez from King's College London and Hélène Kirchner from Inria.
 The first version of Porgy was developed thanks to the Inria associate team program (2009-2011) and the ANR grant EVIDEN (ANR 2010-JCJC-0201-01).